NadaAlf/maching-game/README.md

-# matching game
+# Matching Game

 ### The idea of the application:
-##### There is two images and you have to match between them to win!
+##### There are two images and you have to match between them to win!

-here is an example:
+Here is an example:

 <div>
 <img src="https://user-images.githubusercontent.com/120380624/231353393-589b22da-51fe-4760-8843-dd5aff3d1cf3.png" width="250" height="450">